 sourdough croissants

 How to Store Sourdough Croissants

-Freeze any leftover sourdough croissants in a zipper freezer bag for optimal freshness.
-Microwave the croissants briefly, or place them on a baking tray in a 475Β°F oven for 3-5 minutes, or until warm.
+I prefer to freeze any leftover sourdough croissants in a single layer in a zipper freezer bag for optimal freshness.
+To reheat, microwave the croissants briefly, or place them on a baking tray in a 475°F oven for 3-5 minutes, or until warm.

+sourdough croissants